standard-for-public-code/standard-for-public-code/criteria/code-in-the-open.md

 The source for any version currently in use is published on the internet where it can be seen:

-* from outside the original contributing organization.
+* from outside the original contributing organization,
 * without the need for any form of authentication.

 ## Policy makers: what you need to do